-We ask that all our visitors, employees and contractors undertake this quick test prior to entering a Home.
-If you are a daily visitor you can take a test every 72 hours or twice a week.
+We ask that all our visitors, employees and contractors undertake a Rapid Antigen Test (RAT Test) prior to entering a Home.
 Our employees can demonstrate how to take the test and read the results if you require assistance.

 More information on the roll out of the RATs program can be found on the Commonwealth Government’s website.

-To find out the rules around visiting an Aged Care Home in each state, scroll down or click on the links in the menu bar to read the updated Government COVID-19 Directions.
+To find out the rules around visiting an Aged Care Home in each state, scroll down or click on the links to read updated Government COVID-19 public health guidance.